wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/guaranteed-delivery-with-failover.md

 forwarded to the original message store.
 The **scheduled failover message forwarding processor** is used for this purpose.
-The scheduled failover message forwarding processor is almost the same as the scheduled message forwarding processor, the only difference is that the scheduled message forwarding processor forwards messages to a defined endpoint, whereas the scheduled failover message forwarding processor forwards messages to the original message store that the message was supposed to be temporarily stored.
+The scheduled failover message forwarding processor is almost the same as the scheduled message forwarding processor.
+The only difference is that the scheduled message forwarding processor forwards messages to a defined endpoint, whereas the scheduled failover message forwarding processor forwards messages to the original message store that the message was supposed to be temporarily stored.

-!!!
-Warning
-    If you are using message processor with Active MQ broker add the following configuration to the startup script before starting the server as shown below,

-    For Linux/Mac OS update `micro-integrator.sh` and for Windows update `micro-integrator.bat`with -Dorg.apache.activemq.SERIALIZABLE_PACKAGES="*" system property

-## Synapse Configuration
+## Synapse Configurations

-Listed below are the synapse artifacts for this use case.
+Given below are the synapse configurations that are required for mediating the above use case.

+See the instructions on how to [build and run](#build-and-run) this example.

 - **Message Stores**